mcguffin/acf-wp-objects/README.md

 acf_register_local_json(
 	'path/to/json-files', // e.g. 'acf-json' in a theme
 	function( $field_group ) {
+		// callback
-		// callback which should return true, if the field group
+		// return true, if the field group JSON
-		// JSON should be saved at the given location return $field_group['key'] === 'group_my_fieldgroup_key';
+		// should be saved at the given location return $field_group['key'] === 'group_my_fieldgroup_key';
 	},
 	[ // parent paths to check